What’s In A Name?

 “Love is . . . not self-seeking” (1 Corinthians 13:4-5, NIV).

 Throughout the Bible God is described as one God and yet more than one: God the Father, God the Son, and God the Holy Spirit.
-The Father is God (Isaiah 64:8; John 3:16).
-The Son, Jesus Christ, is God (John 1:1; Philippians 2:5-6).
-And the Holy Spirit is God (Job 33:4; Luke 1:35).
-This is why we call God the Trinity—because God is an eternal fellowship shared by three distinct divine persons who are of one essential nature, one in purpose, mind, and character.
+The Father is God (Isaiah 64:8; John 3:16), and yet not all there is of God.
+The Son, Jesus Christ, is God (John 1:1; Philippians 2:5-6), yet not all there is of God.
+The Holy Spirit is God (Job 33:4; Luke 1:35), Yet not all there is of God.
+This is why we call a Trinity, or a Tri-unity – because God is an eternal fellowship shared by three distinct divine persons who are of one essential nature, one in purpose, mind, and character.

 There is a pure, self-evident genius to the fact that the Bible identifies God as three who are one.
-Let’s think through the logic of the number three as the minimum numeric value of love.
+Let’s think through the relational logic of three persons.
 Before reading the next paragraph discuss the following situation: a close friendship exists between two people, and then a third person enters the picture.
 What are the possible relational dynamics that may occur?

-If the Father, Son, and Holy Spirit were not eternally coexistent, it could not be said with any coherence that “God is love.”
-Scripture’s revelation of God as a three-way unity of perfect love is convincing evidence that the Bible is, in fact, the revelation of the one and only true God, whose essential nature is love.
-Yes, aspects of this truth are beyond our comprehension.
+If God were an absolute singularity, a solitary self with no eternally coexisting others, it could not be said with any coherence that “God is love.”
+The Bible’s relationally logical picture of God as a three-way unity of perfect love is convincing evidence that the Bible is, in fact, a true revelation of the one and only true God.
+Yes, expects of this truth are beyond our comprehension.
 After all, this is God we’re talking about.
-We are mere finite creatures attempting to comprehend the Infinite.
-What we can begin to comprehend is that God is essentially a relational being of other-centered love.
-God is a social unit, a self-giving friendship of three who are one.
-And this picture of God is beautiful in the extreme.
+We are mere finite creatures attempting to comprehend the infinite.
+And yet, when we know God as three personal beings who are eternally one in nature and character, we can begin to comprehend that God is fundamentally relational being, a blissful friendship of self-giving love.
+And if that’s who God is, what’s not to like?
+Suddenly, in the light of such beauty, we find ourselves attracted to God.

 [CONNECT]